 Shoes off, please!
-If you’re not too keen on having dirt traveling across your brand new apartment, consider investing in a small area rug or entry mat to place by your front door.
+If you’re not too keen on having dirt traveling across your brand new one bedroom apartment, consider investing in a small area rug or entry mat to place by your front door.
 This will help catch dirt from visitors and pets after exploring the neighborhood.

 Next, let’s talk about organization.
 Entryways tend to be a smaller area, so having space for everything is important!
 Organize your hall closet with baskets for gloves, hats, and scarves.
 New Yorkers do a lot of walking – rain or shine – so pick out an umbrella holder to keep near the door.

 If room allows, add a small end table or bench to add a bit of decoration.
 A fun table lamp from Blu Dot will give the space a warm and welcoming feel, too!